 Discolored Skin between Legs

 However, if the area is accompanied by rashes or itching, it may be due to some infection, especially fungal infection.
 In such a case, it's advisable not to scrub the area often as scrubbing would help infection spread to new areas.
 Moreover, you should keep the areas clean and prevent sweat.

 One way of avoiding skin pigmentation, induced by fungal infection is to use lactic acid which you can get from yogurt.
 Chewing a few cloves of ginger daily eliminates pathogens which may cause this skin problem.
 Drink plenty of water and reduce the quantity of sugar and white floor in your diet.

 - Applying fresh lime juice to the affected part of the skin and washing it off after 20-25 minutes can also be useful in getting rid of the discolored skin.
 Another way of using lemon for this skin condition is to rub its peel on the discolored skin 2 times a day.

-The information provided in this article is solely for educating the reader.
+The information provided is solely for educating the reader.
 It is not intended to be a substitute for the advice of a medical expert.